PipeWire/wireplumber/src/scripts/device/README.rst

      - File
      - Description

+   * - device/find-calling-profile
+     - find-voice-call-profile.lua
+     - selects a profile based on the state of calls

    * - device/find-stored-profile
      - state-profile.lua
      - selects the profile that has been stored in the state file (user's explicit selection)